Ferritin Quantitative Test

 INS Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Insulin (INS) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of diabetes diseases.

-The Dengue IgG/IgM Rapid Test is a rapid membrane based chromatographic immunoassay for qualitative and differential detection of IgG and IgM antibodies to all four serotypes (DEN-1, DEN-2, DEN- 3 and DEN-4) of Dengue virus in human serum, plasma or whole blood.
-It is intended to be used by professionals as a screening test and provides a preliminary test result to aid in the diagnosis of primary and secondary Dengue infection.
+The ADV Antigen Rapid Test is a rapid lateral flow immunoassay for the qualitative detection of adenovirus antigen (ADV) directly from nasal/throat/nasopharyngeal swabs.
+It is intended to be used by professionals as a screening test and to provide preliminary test results to help diagnose acute Adenovirus infection.
+It provides only an initial screening test result.
 For professional in vitro diagnostic use only.

-IL-6 Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Interleukin-6 (IL-6) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants and venous whole blood samples, mainly used for auxiliary diagnosis of inflammation diseases.
+E2 Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Estradiol (E2) concentration in human serum and plasma that contains heparin /EDTA and other anticoagulants and samples, mainly used for auxiliary diagnosis of reproductive hormones diseases.

 Leave A Message